xStarbound/xStarbound/README.md

 Compiled builds for Linux and Windows should be available in the usual place on this repository.

+> ⚠️ **Notice: Several previously partially compatible mods have become *totally incompatible* with xStarbound as of v3.5.
+See [Mod compatibility](#mod-compatibility) below for more info.**

-> **FYI:** If you're connecting to an OpenStarbound server or hosting for OpenStarbound clients, scroll down to *Network compatibility*!
+> ℹ️ **FYI:** If you're connecting to an OpenStarbound server or hosting for OpenStarbound clients, scroll down to *Network compatibility*!

 ## Changes

 - Several new commands (by @fezzedone)!
 Type `/xclient` for info on the new client-side commands, or `/help` (on xServer, an xClient host or in single-player on xClient) to see the new server-side ones.
 - Nicer (and optimised) non-pixelated humanoid tech and status effect scaling for players and NPCs (reimplementation by @fezzedone).
 - Now runs [Pluto](https://pluto-lang.org/), a fork of Lua 5.4!
-- Full Lua sandboxing when `"safeScripts"` is enabled!
+- Full Lua sandboxing!
 By @fezzedone.
-  - To replace the old, potentially crash-prone sandbox-breaking code used by certain mods, new Lua callbacks for safely saving and reading variables in global variable tables with the same expected cross-context scopes.
+  - To replace the old, potentially crash-prone sandbox-breaking code used by certain mods, xStarbound supports pane message handlers and Lua callbacks for safely saving and reading variables in global variable tables with the same expected cross-context scopes.
   - **Note:** This causes some mod compatibility issues; see below for affected mods.
 - Full, up-to-date Lua API documentation.
 (Aside from a lot of engine calls into Lua scripts.)
 - Support for underlaying and overlaying cosmetic items, by @fezzedone.
 Two types of layering are supported: